 Follow the above recipe for Martha’s Perfect Pancakes.

-Pancake mixes have dry milk powder, fat, and sometimes egg already in them.
-Why not add those fresh kitchen regulars yourself?
-Pancakes are the simplest of quick breads—just griddle-baked cakes made from a leavened batter of flour, fat, egg and liquid.
+Pancake mixes include dry milk powder, fat, and sometimes egg.
+Surely you can add those fresh kitchen regulars yourself.
+Pancakes are the simplest of quick breads—just griddle-baked cakes made from a leavened batter of flour, fat, egg, and liquid.
 That’s it.

 For the fat, vegetable oil works fine, as well as melted butter.
 For the liquid, regular milk works great.
 Buttermilk makes the cakes moist and spongier with a tangy flavor.
 Yogurt works, sour cream works, soy milk works, even ricotta cheese.
 If you use a thick liquid like ricotta, yogurt or sour cream, be sure to thin out the batter with a little water or milk.
 Make the batter nice and pourable.